In The Swim Knowledge Pool: Water Clarifiers

-How Do Clarifiers Work?
-Pool clarifiers act as coagulants; positively charged polymers are attracted to negatively charged particles floating in the pool.
-Particles that are too small to be filtered are coagulated together into larger, more easily filtered clumps.
-After adding a pool clarifier, your filter does the work for you, clearing the water until such point that the filter needs cleaning.
+Pool clarifiers act as coagulants; positively charged polymers are attracted to negatively charged particles such as dirt, sand and silt floating in the pool.
+These particles that are too small to be filtered are coagulated together into larger, more easily filtered clumps.
+After adding a pool clarifier to the pool water, your pool filter does the work for you, clearing the water until such a point that the filter needs cleaning.

-Who Needs to Use Pool Clarifiers?
-Pool clarifiers can benefit any pool owner who wants a sparkling clear pool, with less visible particles floating in the water.
-Pools with large DE filters should not need to use clarifiers, but sand and cartridge filters can pass particles of visible size, making your pool look hazy, dull or cloudy.
-Clarifiers add clarity to the pool water, and are useful after spring opening, after algae battles, or as a filter aid to help undersized or poor performing pool filters.
+Pool clarifiers can benefit any pool owner who wants a sparkling clear swimming pool, with less visible particles floating in the water.
+Pools with large DE filters typically will not require the use of pool clarifiers as they can filter down to 3 microns, the highest level of pool filtration.
+Pool sand filters and cartridge filters however can pass particles of visible size, making your pool water sometimes look hazy, dull or cloudy.
+Pool clarifiers add clarity to the pool water, and are useful after spring opening, after algae battles, or as a filter aid to help undersized or poor performing pool filters.

-When Should You Not Use Clarifiers?
+When Should You Not Use Pool Clarifiers?

-Are Enzymes also Pool Clarifiers?
-Not exactly, pool enzymes are a natural product that can be used to remove oils and organic debris in the pool water.
-Enzymes are often blended with clarifiers for a multi-purpose treatment, in products such as Pool Perfect, Pool First Aid, or Free & Klear, for faster water clarity.
+Not exactly, pool enzymes are a natural product that can be used to break down and remove oils, dead algae or other non-living organic contaminants in the pool water.
+Enzyme pool products are often blended with clarifiers for a multi-purpose treatment, in products such as Natural Chemistry Pool Perfect, Natural Chemistry Pool First Aid, or SeaKlear Free & Klear, for faster pool water clarity.
+A key benefit of using pool enzymes regularly in your pool can help reduce the organic load in the pool water, increasing the efficiency and longevity of the pool sanitizer.
 Pool enzymes also clean your pool filter by removing oily deposits that make filtering less efficient.